 Mentoring Workshops

 The Mentoring Academy for Research Excellence uses the “Entering Mentoring,” curriculum as a base for our training.
 The workshops are designed for those who wish to implement process-based, professional development workshops for research mentors.
 The Entering Mentoring curricula series addresses the NIGMS guidelines regarding the preparation of mentors involved in training grants.
 Drs.
-Schweitzer and Dixon have been trained as master facilitators through the University of Wisconsin's Center for the Improvement of Mentored Experiences in Research by the developers of the “Entering Mentoring” curriculum.
+Schweitzer and Brown have been trained as master facilitators through the University of Wisconsin's Center for the Improvement of Mentored Experiences in Research by the developers of the “Entering Mentoring” curriculum.

 Workshops for Mentees